 I’ve had the idea for this post popping in and out of my head for the last few years, so I’m glad I’m finally getting to share it with you today!
-It involves coffee, so naturally it’s very near and dear to my heart.
-I’ve mentioned before that I used to run a branch of a certain famous coffee shop for about 10 years and during that time I definitely drank more than my fair share of peppermint mochas.
+It involves a coffee beverage, so naturally it’s very near and dear to my heart.
+I’ve mentioned before that I used to run a branch of a certain famous coffee shop for about 10 years and during that time I definitely drank more than my fair share of indulgent peppermint mochas.
 And not just at Christmastime!
 No, no, I’m an all-weather peppermint mocha kinda person.

 First of all, they all have a nice little kick to them.
-The chocolate is usually a little on the darker side so you really notice that chocolate flavor, the peppermint is really cool and peppermint-y and you can still taste the coffee.
+The chocolate is usually a little on the darker side so you really notice that chocolate flavor, the peppermint is really cool and peppermint-y and you can still taste the coffee so you know you’re getting your caffeine fix.
 Most importantly, all of the flavors are really nicely balanced so that they all stand up well to each other without ever being completely over-powering.
-And then of course there’s the whip cream.
+And then of course there’s the whipped cream.
 If you have a good barista, they’ll always give you a little extra, and I suggest you do the same for yourself.
 It’s Christmas!

 So here’s how I make my peppermint mochas for myself!

 First I start off with the coffee and the milk.
 Warm up about 8 ounces of milk on the stove, in the microwave, or use the steam want on your espresso machine.
 Next you’ll want to brew your coffee.
 Real coffee shops use a shot or two of perfectly-pulled espresso, so pull two shots of espresso if you have a machine at home.
 If not, we can make this using regular brewed coffee as well and it works out beautifully.